xkbcommon/libxkbcommon/doc/faq.md

   it *locally* (see our [debugging tools]) and then file an issue or a merge request at the [xkeyboard-config] project.

-See also the [keymap text format][text format] documentation for the syntax.
+See also the [keymap text format][text format] documentation for the syntax and the [compatibility](./compatibility.md) page for the supported features.

 [text format]: ./keymap-text-format-v1-v2.md